-The second refactoring that we want to express by graph rewriting is PullUpMethod(parent, child, name), which moves the implementation of a method name in some child class to its parent class, and removes the implementations of the method name in all other children of parent.
+The second refactoring that we want to express is PullUpMethod(parent,child,name), which moves the implementation of a method name in some child class to its parent class, and removes the implementations of the method name in all other children of parent.
 Expressing this refactoring by a single production -even a parameterised one with embedding mechanism- is problematic: changes may have to be made in all subclasses of parent, and the number of such subclasses is not a priori bounded.
 A way to cope with the problem is to control the order in which productions are applied.
-Mechanisms for $controlled\ graph\ rewriting$ have been studied in, e.g., [18-20].
-Using these mechanisms, $PullUpMethod\ can$ be expressed by two parameterised productions $P_1$ and $P_2$ . $P_1$ moves the method name one level higher in the inheritance hierarchy (i.e., from child to parent), and can only be applied if it is immediately followed by an application of $P_2$ .
-This second production removes the implementation of method name from another subclass of parent, and has to be applied until there are no more occurrences of its left-hand side present.
-Both productions $P_1$ and $P_2$ are equipped with an identity embedding, i.e., all incoming and outgoing edges are preserved.
+Mechanisms for controlled graph rewriting (also known as programmed or regulated graph rewriting) have been studied in, e.g., [16-18].
+Using these mechanisms, PullUpMethod can be expressed by two parameterised productions P_1 and P_2 .
+P_1 moves the method name one level higher in the inheritance hierarchy (i.e., from child to parent), and can only be applied if it is immediately followed by an application of P_2 .
+This second production removes the implementation of method name from another subclass of parent, and has to be applied until there are no more occurrences of its LHS present.

+Both productions P_1 and P_2 are equipped with an identity embedding, i.e., all incoming and outgoing edges are preserved.

-Fig. 8.
-Productions $P_1$ and $P_2$ for controlled rewriting PullUpMethod(parent, child, name)
+Fig. 7.
+Productions P1 and P2 for controlled rewriting PullUpMethod(parent,child,name)